 Figure 2.
-Subbasins comprising the Mid-Coast Planning Area.
+Sub-areas in the Mid-Coast Planning Area used for planning purposes.

 Guiding Principles

 The Partnership followed the guiding principles in the Integrated Water Resources Strategy and also identified the following key values to guide how its members would work together as a partnership to achieve goals.